Kanmuri/kanjipairs_html/README.md

 * As the card is flipped over a randomly chosen reading (on or kun) will be shown
 * Once a pair of cards is flipped over, one of two things will happen
   1. If the readings of those two cards match, then both "sides" of the card become visible and those cards are no longer clickable
-  2. If the readings of those two cards don't match, then the cards are flipped over after a small delay
+  2. If the readings of those two cards don't match, then the cards are flipped over after a small (adjustable) delay

 # TODO
 * More filters?